pingcap/docs-cn/mysql-compatibility.md

 ### Auto-increment ID

-+ In TiDB, auto-increment columns are only guaranteed to be incremental and unique but are *not* guaranteed to be allocated sequentially.
++ In TiDB, auto-increment columns are only guaranteed to be unique and incremental on a single TiDB server, but they are *not* guaranteed to be incremental among multiple TiDB servers or allocated sequentially.
 It is recommended that you do not mix default values and custom values.
 Otherwise, you might encounter the `Duplicated Error` error message.

-+ The implementation principle of the auto-increment ID in TiDB is that each tidb-server instance caches a section of ID values (currently 30,000 IDs are cached) for allocation.
-The number of cached IDs is determined by `AUTO_ID_CACHE`.
-Note that both the auto-increment columns and `_tidb_rowid` consume the cached IDs.
-If the `INSERT` statement requires that the number of consecutive IDs is greater than the `AUTO_ID_CACHE` value, the system automatically adjusts this value so that this statement can be executed.

 + You can use the `tidb_allow_remove_auto_inc` system variable to enable or disable the `AUTO_INCREMENT` column attribute.
 The syntax of removing the column attribute is `alter table modify` or `alter table change`.

++ See [`AUTO_INCREMENT`](/auto-increment.md) for more details.

 > **Note:**
 >